Acute Radiodermatitis

 1. Moist Desquamation: This type involves the development of moist, weepy skin lesions.
 These can be painful and require careful wound care.

 2. Dry Desquamation: In this type, the skin becomes dry, itchy, and may peel or flake.
-It can also lead to discomfort but is generally less severe than moist desquamation.
+It can also lead to discomfort but is generally less than moist desquamation.

 Causes of Acute Radiodermatitis